LucasNasc3000/controle-de-estoque-restaurante/README.md

 ## Features
 ### Input Features
 1 - Register new inputs<br>
-2 - Provide a list containing all inputs<br>
-3 - Search for one or more inputs according to their data<br>
+2 - Search for one or more inputs according to their data<br>
-4 - Update one or more data related to inputs<br>
+3 - Update one or more data related to inputs<br>
-5 - Determine a minimum quantity of inputs in stock (optional)<br>
+4 - Determine a minimum quantity of inputs in stock (optional)<br>
-6 - Record all operations that users perform using a foreign key<br>
+5 - Record all operations that users perform using a foreign key<br>

 ### Output Features
 1 - Record data related to inputs that have been output<br>
-2 - List all outputs<br>
-3 - Search for outputs of inputs according to their data<br>
+2 - Search for outputs of inputs according to their data<br>
-4 - Send emails to authorized recipients if any input is close to the limit quantity or if it reaches it<br>
+3 - Send emails to authorized recipients if any input is close to the limit quantity or if it reaches it<br>
-5 - Record employee activities using foreign keys.<br>
+4 - Record employee activities using foreign keys<br>
-6 - Update the database of registered inputs according to outputs.
-For example, if 1kg of rice is purchased, the lines responsible for the total weight and quantity in the inputs table will be changed.<br>
+5 - Update the database of registered inputs according to outputs.
+For example, if 1kg of rice is purchased, the lines responsible for the total weight and quantity in the inputs table will be changed<br>

-### Employee Functionalities
+### Employee Features
-1 - List employees<br>
-2 - Create new employees<br>
+1 - Create new employees<br>
-3 - Update employee data<br>
+2 - Update employee data<br>
-4 - Delete employees<br>
-5 - Search for employees according to their data<br>
+3 - Search for employees according to their data<br>
-6 - Record employee logs in a table (login date and time, email and foreign key)<br>
+4 - Record employee logs in a table (login date and time, email and foreign key)<br>
-7 - Generate JWT for all employees' logins, regardless of their access level<br>
+5 - Generate JWT for all employees' logins, regardless of their access level<br>

-### Sales Functionalities
+### Sales Features
 1 - Register sales<br>
-2 - List sales<br>
-3 - Update sales data<br>
+2 - Update sales data<br>
-4 - Search for sales according to their data<br>
+3 - Search for sales according to their data<br>

+### Advices Features
+1 - Register advices<br>
+2 - Update advices<br>
+3 - Delete advices<br>
+4 - Recover advices<br>
+5 - Send advices content by e-mail<br>

 ## Accesses
 In this application, there are different accesses for each functionality and these are granted by checking specific data sent by the request header, such as ID, permission and administrator password, if the employee has this access, in addition to the JWT, required for all employees.